|FastExcel Sample Problem & Manual||Name Manager||RangeCalc||Reversioning Add-In Loader|

-This version of Name Manager has been developed for Excel 2007 and later versions.
+This version of Name Manager for Windows has been developed for Excel 2007 and later versions.

 Name Manager was created in collaboration with Excel MVP Jan Karel Pieterse.

-An enhanced version of Name Manager, including a Dynamic Range Wizard, Find and Replace and online help, is integrated into Version 3 of FastExcel.
+An enhanced version of Name Manager for Windows, including a Dynamic Range Wizard, Find and Replace and online help, is integrated into Version 4 of FastExcel.

 If you are in need of a utility to manage defined names in your workbooks, this one is a must-have.